Joe Miller (ice hockey): Football

 Miller was a skilled multi-sport athlete and was an accomplished elite football player.
 Suiting up for three seasons with the Ottawa Senators (an interim name for the Ottawa Rough Riders) he was a star player and part of two Grey Cup championship teams.
 In 1925 he was integral to his team's success, but missed the Grey Cup due to his hockey commitment in St.Paul.
 He was the star of the 14th Grey Cup in 1926, scoring three vital late games "rouges" (single points) and staving off two critical potential turnovers.

 Stanley Cup and Grey Cup legacy

-Miller's amazing two sport championship achievement makes him one of only three people to have their names engraved on both of Canada premier sport trophies, the Stanley Cup and the Grey Cup, as players.
+Miller's amazing two sport championship achievement makes him one of only three people to have their names engraved on both of Canada's premier sport trophies, the Stanley Cup and the Grey Cup, as players.
 The others are Lionel Conacher and Carl Voss.

 In 1967 Joseph ‘Joe’ A. Miller was inducted into the Ottawa Sports Hall of Fame.